department-of-veterans-affairs/va.gov-team/teams/vsa/onboarding/VSA Technical Orientation.md

 *   Frontend source: https://github.com/department-of-veterans-affairs/vets-website

 ## Our Stack
 We have a React/Redux/Node front end with a Ruby-on-Rails back end, plus static site generation (build) to pull content from Drupal CMS and Markdown.
+All libraries are open source, including VA-specific components and forks.

 ### Frontend
 *   React
 *   Redux
 *   Node.js (*only for npm and build?; S3/CDN for production?
 Check into this* ....)
 *   Key Libraries:
-    *   VA<span/>.gov Forms System (VAFS) based on RJSF (react-jsonschema-form)
+    *   The [VA<span/>.gov Forms System (VAFS)](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/forms) built on top of the [VA's fork of RJSF (react-jsonschema-form)](https://github.com/department-of-veterans-affairs/react-jsonschema-form).
-    *   SASS: Formation (npm @department-of-veterans-affairs/formation)
+    *   Formation: SASS styles and assets for the VA design system ([npm @department-of-veterans-affairs/formation](https://www.npmjs.com/package/@department-of-veterans-affairs/formation)).

 ### Content
 *   Drupal CMS